nobody43/zabbix-mini-IPMI/README.md

 client$ /etc/zabbix/scripts/mini_ipmi_lmsensors.py get "Example host" client$ /etc/zabbix/scripts/mini_ipmi_smartctl.py  get "Example host"
 ```
 Default operation mode.
 Displays json that server should get, detaches, then waits and sends data with zabbix-sender. `Example host` is your `Host name` field in zabbix.
+You might want to use nonexistent name for testing to avoid unnecessary database pollution (client introduces itself with this name and false names will be ignored).
 <br /><br />

 ```bash